 After baking, bread goes through many processes which degenerate the quality of the bread.
 These transformations lead to the bread losing its freshness and becoming stale.

-The first issue is the starch recoagulates back to its original structure.
+The first issue is the starch re-coagulates back to its original structure.
 This expels water, making the bread drier.

 As bread ages, it also loses acidity, which makes it more suspect for mould spores to inhibit the bread and multiply.

 If you are keeping bread in a warm moist room, often in summer, it will spoil after 3-4 days.
 If it is store-bought that contains additives, it can last up to 7 days, maybe longer.
-Homemade bread at room temperature typically lasts 3 days, and the shelf life depends on the ingredients used.
-If you freeze your bread it will last up to six months, but not any longer.
+Homemade bread at room temperature typically lasts three days, and the shelf life depends on the ingredients used.
+If you freeze your bread, it will last up to six months, but not any longer.

 Once your bread passes its use-by date, the taste can alter slightly, it will typically be drier.
 If you have artisan bread, limited preservatives are used in making it, so it won’t keep for long at room temperature.